maplight/votersedge-static-pages/en/ca/how-we-get-our-data.ca.md

 The Voter’s Edge California team also collects videos, news articles, links to additional resources, and event information about candidate contests and all measures in the same district.
 For candidate contests, this content is all neutral, non-partisan, and focused on the race itself or multiple candidates.

 ### Analysis of campaign finance data from MapLight
-MapLight obtains its campaign finance data from the bulk files provided by the Federal Election Commission (FEC) for federal candidates and the California Secretary of State for state-level candidates.
+MapLight obtains its campaign finance data from the bulk files provided by the [Federal Election Commission (FEC)](http://www.fec.gov/) for federal candidates and the [California Secretary of State](http://www.sos.ca.gov/) for state-level candidates.
 The data is processed, cleaned, and updated daily to include both new filings and amendments to previous filings.

 ### * Candidate data

 The candidate campaign finance data visible on Voter's Edge consists of contributions to the principal, authorized campaign committees of candidates running for a given office.
 At the federal level, this does not include contributions to Super PACs, Leadership PACs, or Joint Fundraising Committees.
 In California, this similarly does not include contributions to independent expenditure committees, candidate officeholder committees, and candidate legal defense committees.

 ### * Measure data
 California ballot measure campaign finance data consists of contributions made to the committees primarily formed to support or oppose measures qualified for the state ballot, according to information published by the California Secretary of State.
-For the regulations governing ballot measure committees, see the California Fair Political Practices Commission (FPPC) guidelines here.
+For the regulations governing ballot measure committees, see the [California Fair Political Practices Commission (FPPC)](http://www.fppc.ca.gov/) for the latest guidelines.

 ### * Top contributor lists
 MapLight generates top-contributor lists by standardizing and then aggregating several types of information.
 Contributor names are standardized by a combination of automated processes and extensive manual review by MapLight researchers.
 We correct misspellings, connect PACs to their relevant organizations, and combine similar name variants together in order to better aggregate contributor information.